« July 2019 | Main | January 2016 »

 sudo apt full-upgrade

-sudo nano /boot/config.txt and add at the bottom :
+sudo nano /boot/firmware/config.txt and add at the bottom :

 dtoverlay=disable-bt